Synthetic-Bits/Audio-Synthesizer/README.md

 # MIDI Digital Synthesizer

-The MIDI Digital Synthesizer is an embedded system capable of synthesizing audio.
-The synthesizer is able to interpret MIDI input signals and generate the desired waveforms from the MIDI input.
+The MIDI Digital Synthesizer is an embedded system capable of interpreting MIDI input signals and synthesizing the audio for the MIDI input.
+The project was developed as a final project for the University of Utah's ECE 5780: Embedded Systems class.
+While originally planned to be developed on an STM32F072 Discover board, the system now only works with a STM32H533RE NUCLEO board due to limitation's with the Discovery's flash memory as well as clock speed.

+Code for the STM32F072 is present within this repository however, it should be noted that this code hasn't been integrated together and thus, doesn't really work in a cohesive system.
+That said, the code did represent effort that the Synthetic Bits put in to creating this project and thus, was included in this repository.

 ## Group Members